 Your audience is never going to bite on an offer that

 doesn’t have enough value to them.
-That doesn’t mean you need to offer a large
+That doesn’t mean you need to offer a huge discount on your product.

 value.
-This can mean giving away a free ebook or guide, offering a reasonable
+This can mean giving away a free ebook or downloadable PDF guide, offering a reasonable

 percentage off, or providing a valuable offer unique to your audience.